nicka06/mispace-hackathon/README.md

 # mispace-hackathon

-This is Nick's hackathon project for the MISpace Ice Prediction Hackathon.
+This is Nick's hackathon project for Hackathon on Devpost.

-To view the website that I built, please go to the url https://mispace-hackathon.vercel.app/
+To view the website that I built, please go to the url https://nicka-hackathon.vercel.app/

 This project was first started in a google colab where I created a linear regression model to predict the ice cover.
 To view that notebook, you can upload the ipynb into your personal colab.